Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Linear Algebra I.md

 ## Vector product

 To find perpendicular/orthogonal vectors, we need to have something that lets us calculate that, and this is where the vector product comes in.
-The ’trick’ so to speak of calculating this is similar to finding determinants in matrices #explainbetter
+The ’trick’ so to speak of calculating this is similar to finding determinants in matrices

 Why can you only do vector products in $\mathbb{R}^3$?
 - Something to do with groups and symmetries of numbers